 The Data Recipient shall accept media types application/fhir+json and application/fhir+xml.
 On receipt of the submission, the Data Recipient shall validate the resources and respond with one of the HTTP response codes and an OperationOutcome, if applicable.
-Additional information on handling responses is provided in the Response Handling section under Exchanging Documents in FHIR.
+Additional information on handling responses is provided in the Response Handling section of the CA:FeX FHIR Implementation Guide.

-Retrieve Document from Clinical Data Repository
+Retrieve Data or Document from Clinical Data Repository

-The Consumer and Clinical Data Repository (Central) Use Case Actors are required to implement the Retrieve Document from Clinical Data Repository service.
+The Consumer and Responder Use Case Actors are required to implement the Retrieve Document from Clinical Data Repository service or the Retrieve Data from Clinical Data Repository service.

-These actors shall use the following transactions to find metadata and retrieval of identified clinical document:
+These actors shall use the following transactions to find metadata and retrieval of identified clinical information: